BuluBoxSoftware/BuluBoxSoftware/API/REST API.md

 **Authorization**: Authorization are used to ensure that client requests access data securely.
 This can involve authenticating the sender of a request and confirming that they have permission to access or manipulate the relevant data.
 In some cases Base64 encoding schemes are used in authorization when there is a need to encode binary data that needs to be stored and transferred over media that are designed to deal with ASCII [2].

 **HTTP**: Hypertext Transfer Protocol as the communication protocol between the two systems.
-HTTP expose endpoints as gateways for HTTP requests to have access to a server.The following are the types of http request a user can make:<br>
+HTTP expose endpoints as gateways for HTTP requests to have access to a server.The following are the types of http request a user can make [3]:<br>

 <ul>
   <li>GET: Are the most common and widely used methods in APIs and websites.
 Simply put, the GET method is used to retreive data from a server at the specified resource</li>